Estimated reading time: 11 minutes

 - Projected Expenses: These are expenses we know we will pay for throughout the year = $1,967.68

 - Total Expenses Actually Paid Out: Calculated is $8,788.66 (total net monthly income) – $1,967.68 (projected expenses) – $1,193.88 (savings in to emergency fund) = $5,627.10

 - Actual Cash Savings going into Emergency Savings: Calculated is $8,788.66 (total monthly net income) – $5,627.10 (actual expenses paid out for the month) – $1967.68 (projected expenses) = $1,193.88

-Just in case you missed our budget updates and want to do a quick search I’ve compiled them all on one handy page: monthly budgets.
+In case you missed our updates and want to do a quick search, I’ve compiled them on one handy page: monthly budgets.

 Happy Budgeting CBB’ers!